energyinpython/pyrepo-mcda/README.md

 ## Usage

-`pyrepo-mcda` can be used to rank alternatives after providing their performance values in two-dimensional decision matrix with alternatives in rows and criteria in columns, and criteria weights and types in vectors.
-Here is example of using the TOPSIS
+`pyrepo-mcda` can be used to rank alternatives after providing their performance values in the two-dimensional decision matrix `matrix` with alternatives in rows and criteria in columns, and criteria weights `weights` and types `types` in vectors.
-method:
+All criteria weights must sum to 1.
+Criteria types are equal to 1 for profit criteria and -1 for cost criteria.
+The TOPSIS method returns a vector with preference values `pref` assigned to alternatives.
+To rank alternatives according to TOPSIS preference values, we have to sort them in descending order because, in the TOPSIS method, the best alternative has the highest preference value.
+Here is an example of using the TOPSIS method:

 ```python
 import numpy as np